CClar/WriteRight/README.md

 Setup spawn number based on level - done

-Player can type the word on closest enemy to destroy enemy - 50% Need to make inputbox always active, and clear box after enter press or enemy death
+Player can type the word on closest enemy to destroy enemy - done

 Words are random from an array